franklin-ie/come_hell_or_high_water/README.md

 # come_hell_or_high_water
 A 2D GameMaker game with a stream of consciousness flow of random ideas from a diverse and nuanced population of individuals.
-Essentially an experiment

 ## Features
 - 2D maze game with boss battle
 - 2D platformer with interesting physics
 - difficulty choices that meaningfully affect gameplay (especially at the hardest difficulty)
+- controller support!

 ## Screenshots
 ![difficulty selection screen](./screenshots/difficulty.png)